Photo by Brent Nicastro

 On this date in 1926, Philip Appleman was born in Kendallville, Ind.
 The Distinguished Professor Emeritus at Indiana University, considered the "Poet Laureate of Humanism and Freethought," has nine published volumes of poetry.
 One of Appleman's most notable volumes is New and Selected Poems, 1956-1996, which includes his powerful freethought poetry from the acclaimed "Let There Be Light."

 Appleman, a Darwin scholar and aficionado, is the editor of the impressive and widely-used Norton Critical Edition, Darwin, and the Norton Critical Edition of Malthus' Essay on Population.
-Appleman's poetry and fiction have won many awards, including a fellowship in poetry from the National Endowment for the Arts, and the Castagnola Award from the Poetry Society of America.
+Appleman's poetry and fiction have won many awards, including a fellowship in poetry from the National Endowment for the Arts, the Humanist Arts Award from the American Humanist Association, the Friend of Darwin Award from the National Center for Science Education, and the Castagnola Award from the Poetry Society of America.
 His writing has appeared in Harper's Magazine, The Nation, New Republic, The New York Times, Paris Review, Partisan Review, Poetry, Sewanee Review and Yale Review.
 Phil is married to playwright Marjorie Appleman and they live in New York.

 O Karma, Dharma, Pudding and Pie